nodejs/node/doc/api/worker_threads.md

 * `value` {any}
 * `transferList` {Object[]}

-Send a message to the worker that will be received via [`require('worker_threads').parentPort.on('message')`][].
+Send a message to the worker that is received via [`require('worker_threads').parentPort.on('message')`][].
 See [`port.postMessage()`][] for more details.